Fermionic Matrix Product States and One-Dimensional Short-Range Entangled Phases with Anti-Unitary Symmetries: Examples

 \subsection{Unitary $\ZZ/2$ symmetry}

 As a last set of examples, let us consider systems with a unitary bosonic symmetry group $G_0=\ZZ/2$, in addition to time-reversal and fermion parity.
 There are many ways to organize these symmetries into a full symmetry class $(\cG,p,x)$.
 Here, we consider the five abelian possibilities, which are listed with their fermionic and bosonic phase classifications in Figure \ref{fig:moreexamples}.
 The first three have $G_b=\ZZ_2\times\ZZ_2^T$, the last two $G_b=\ZZ_4^T$.
-In the two cases where the central extension of $G_b$ by $\ZZ_2^F$ splits, we use a superscript $\gamma$ to denote the subgroup of the fermionic classification that contains the odd phases.
+In the two cases where the central extension of $G_b$ by $\ZZ_2^F$ splits, we use a superscript $\gamma$ to denote the subgroup of the fermionic classification that contains the odd phases.\footnote{An earlier version of this paper incorrectly stated the group of fermionic phases with $\ZZ_2^T\times\ZZ_4^F$ symmetry as $\ZZ_4$.}